Pie Crust Recipe

 What to Do When Pie Crust is Tough

-Overmixing will cause your pie crust to be tough.
+Overmixing will cause your crust to be tough.
 Only mix your butter and shortening into the flour mixture until the fats are about the size of peas at the smallest.
-Then, when adding the ice-cold water, make sure to stir until the flour mixture holds together as described in the notes if your pie dough is dry.
+Then, when adding the ice-cold water, stir until the flour mixture holds together as described in the notes if your pie dough is dry.

 What to Do When Pie Crust is Not Flaky

-The reason I specifically call for cold butter, cold shortening, and ice-cold water is to help make the pie crust as flaky as possible.
-Freezing the pie crust for 30 minutes before adding the filling for baking also helps for the flakiest crust!
+I specifically call for cold butter, cold shortening, and ice-cold water to help make the crust flaky.
+Freezing it for 30 minutes before adding the filling for baking also allows for the flakiest crust!

 The Perfect Crust Every Time

 I’ve tested this perfect pie crust recipe so many times over the years and know this recipe works with all pie fillings I’ve tried and can be made by hand fairly quickly.
-It always provides a flaky crust with lots of flavor that is sturdy enough for heavy pie fillings.
+It always provides a flavorful, flaky pie crust sturdy enough for heavy pie fillings.

 In other words, this is the perfect pie crust and the only recipe you’ll ever really need.
 It is perfect for sweet, custard, fruit, and savory pies.